severity1/terraform-cloud-mcp/README.md

 # Run in foreground (basic)
 python server.py

-# Run with Terraform Cloud API token via command line
-python server.py --token YOUR_TF_TOKEN
-# Or with short option
-python server.py -t YOUR_TF_TOKEN

 # Run with Terraform Cloud API token via environment variable
 export TFC_TOKEN=YOUR_TF_TOKEN
 python server.py

-# Run in background with token
+# Run in background with environment variable
-python server.py --token YOUR_TF_TOKEN > server.log 2>&1 & echo $! > server.pid
-# Or with environment variable
 export TFC_TOKEN=YOUR_TF_TOKEN
 python server.py > server.log 2>&1 & echo $! > server.pid

+# Using a .env file
+# Create a .env file with TFC_TOKEN=YOUR_TF_TOKEN
+python server.py
 ```

-The server checks for the token in the following order:
-1. `TFC_TOKEN` environment variable
-2. `--token` or `-t` command line argument
+The server uses the `TFC_TOKEN` environment variable for authentication.
+This can be set directly or through a `.env` file.

 When you provide a token via either method, the MCP tools can be used without explicitly passing the token each time.
 Organization names are always required as arguments since users may work with multiple organizations.